Scarlet fever is a bacterial illness that mainly affects children. It causes a distinctive pink-red rash.

 - sharing contaminated towels, baths, clothes or bed linen

-It can also be caught from carriers – people who have the bacteria in their throat or on their skin but don't have any symptoms.
+It can also be caught from people who have the bacteria in their throat or on their skin but don't have any symptoms.

 Who's affected by scarlet fever

-Most cases (about 80%) of scarlet fever occur in children under 10 (usually between two and eight years of age).
+Most cases of scarlet fever occur in children under 10 (usually between 2 and 8 years of age).
 However, people of any age can get the illness.

-As it's so contagious, scarlet fever is likely to affect someone in close contact with a person with a sore throat or skin infection caused by streptococcus bacteria.
-Outbreaks often occur in nurseries and schools where children are in close contact with one another.
+As it's easily spread, scarlet fever is likely to affect someone in close contact with a person with a sore throat or skin infection caused by Streptococcus bacteria.
+Outbreaks can occur in nurseries and schools where children are in close contact with one another.

-It's possible to catch scarlet fever more than once, but this is rare.
+It's possible to have scarlet fever more than once, but this is rare.

 Treating scarlet fever

-Without antibiotic treatment, your child will be infectious for 1-2 weeks after symptoms appear.
+Without treatment, you'll be infectious for 1 to 2 weeks after symptoms appear.

 Complications of scarlet fever

-With the right treatment, further problems are unlikely.
-However, there's a small risk of the infection spreading to other parts of the body and causing more serious infections, such as an ear infection, sinusitis, or pneumonia.
+However, there's a small risk of the infection spreading to other parts of the body and causing more serious infections, like:

 Preventing scarlet fever from spreading